element-hq/element-meta/docs/crypto/trust_v1.md

 ## Settings

-- Never send encrypted messages to unverified sessions from this session (global / per room)
+- `Never send encrypted messages to unverified sessions from this session (global / per room)` should be changed to `Never send encrypted messages to unverified users from this session (global / per room)` to reflect the new behavior of isolating unverified devices